ZaneH/color-chai/README.md

 # Color Chai

 Tiny Discord bot that generates swatches from color codes.
+Supports hex, rgb(a) and hsl(a) CSS codes.

 ## Setup